Janice Robinson: Career

 In 2018, Robinson returned to the stage on The X Factor in the United Kingdom as a contestant surprising the judging panel with the revelation that she was the voice and songwriter behind the international dance track "Dreamer".
 She successfully made it to the live shows as part of the Over 29s category mentored by Ayda Field and was the third contestant eliminated.

 In 2019, Robinson spent the spring and summer touring the UK and abroad.
 On August 1, she released a new single titled "Freedom", teaming up with DJ David Morales once again.

 In 2021, Robinson continued working on a documentary about her life, alongside performing across the UK and abroad.

 In 2022, Robinson announced that she was continuing to work on her documentary about her life story.
 On 8 January, she announced on BBC Radio 2 that new music is in the works.
 The first single called "Essex Girls" with British rappers who used the verse of "Dreamer" was released in January on Warner Records and a brand new version of "Dreamer" was released in February 2022 with DJ Salvatore Lodato on Spinnin Records.
 Robinson said she was "excited to reach a whole new generation" of fans who love her music.
 She also released "Love Comes Once in Your Life" with OMG Collective.
 In July 2023, she teamed up with OMG Collective once again with ‘Just A Little Love’.
 Robinson has toured alongside Ministry Of Sound Classical at sold out shows across the UK from 2019-2024, including multiple sold out shows at Royal Albert Hall in London.
+In 2026, Robinson re-imagined Dreamer for a whole new generation, after the original track went viral on TikTok with the Lioness Trend.
+Robinson also performed at shows in Preston and Leeds to promote the record.